Three color go allows three players on one board

 - Three Liberties

-- Stoical Go - makes all forced Go cycles impossible by forbidding to capture immediately after an opponent's capture.
+- Stoical Go makes all known forced Go cycles impossible by forbidding to capture immediately after an opponent's capture.
 Standard ko rules are not used.

-- Unusual Gobans - SL accumulation including software links at bottom of page
+- Unusual Gobans SL accumulation including software links at bottom of page.
+Includes some things on toroidal Go.

-- N-go - normal Go played on N boards
+- N-go normal Go played on N boards (a sum of games)

 - Round board